packit/packit.dev/content/docs/guide.md

     - fedora-all
 ```

-Most of the attributes can be defined both on global level (outside of the `jobs` key)
+Most of the attributes can be defined both on global level (outside the `jobs` key)
 or for a single job only (like e.g. `targets` in the snippet above).
 More about this overriding mechanism can be found [here](/docs/configuration/#overriding-global-parameters).
 Another useful feature are [aliases](/docs/configuration/#aliases) used to avoid